YPares/porcupine/README.md

 Aside from that, funflow and porcupine don't operate at the same level of
-abstraction: funflow is for software devs building applications the way they want, while porcupine is higher-level and more opinionated and featureful, and targets software devs at the same time as data analysts. (although porcupine doesn't make any choice in terms of computation/visualization library or anything, that part is still up to the user)
+abstraction: funflow is for software devs building applications the way they want, while porcupine is higher-level and more opinionated and featureful, and targets software devs at the same time as data analysts.
+However, porcupine doesn't make any choice in terms of computation/visualization library or anything.
+That part is still up to the user.

-But as the caching/arrow API is the same, as a software dev you can start by using porcupine, and if you realize you don't actually need the high level features (config, rebinding of inputs, logging, etc) then drop the dependency and transition to funflow's level.
+But since the caching/arrow API is the same, as a software dev you can start by using porcupine, and if you realize you don't actually need the high level features (config, rebinding of inputs, logging, etc) then drop the dependency and transition to funflow's level.
 The main goal of porcupine is to be a tool to